Pack in all your fall favorites at one place when you visit Wiard's Country Fair in Ypsilanti. Check it out…

 Where to park: The Detroit Historical Museum (park next to the building) and the DIA (park behind the building on John R. St., south of Kirby St. and north of Warren Ave) for $7 in secured lots.
 The DIA lot is also next to the Wright and Science museums.

-Where to eat: Have lunch in the museum and under the skylight in Kregse Court at the DIA.
-Take a 10 minute walk to Cass and Warren and eat at Sweet Lorraine’s Fabulous Mac N Cheez.
+Where to eat: Have lunch in the museum and under the skylight in Kregse Court at the DIA or cross the street and take a seat at Sheild’s Pizza.
+If you’re up for a stroll Sweet Lorraine’s Fabulous Mac N Cheez is a 10 minute walk on Cass and Warren.
 Or take a ride on the QLine and try HOPCAT Detroit, they have a kid’s menu (get off at the Canfield exit).

 Photo credit: Facebook